 Gordon’s most recent Moment in Time project was both sides of Academy Street as the buildings appeared in 1920, for the Academy Street Townscape Heritage Project.
 Visit the ASTHP website to see the drawings.

 His present project is Church Street and following completion recently of the west side, has now moved on to the east side of the street.

 A quite exquisite building was unearthed during research in the form of Dalcross House which stood on the corner of Church Street and Queensgate.

-Some of Gordon’s work can be seen on the Am Baile website and a selection are also housed at the Highland Archive Centre where they are regularly shown to visiting school groups to highlight what can be produced utilising all of the invaluable documentation that is held in their possession.
+Some of Gordon’s work is shown on the Am Baile website and a selection are also housed at the Highland Archive Centre, where they are regularly shown to visiting school groups to highlight what can be produced utilising all of the invaluable documentation that is held in their possession.

-Taking inspiration from William Glashan’s paintings of bygone Inverness Gordon has found that with one street leading to another, there is still a lot to be recorded and finds putting the “full picture” together of lost Inverness an extremely fascinating and satisfying project, reproducing each street in its entirety in a way in which it has not been seen for many a year.
+Taking inspiration from the William Glashan and Pierre Delavault paintings of a bygone Inverness, Gordon has found that with one street leading to another, there is still a lot to be recorded and he finds putting the full picture together of lost Inverness an extremely fascinating and satisfying project, reproducing each street in its entirety in a way which it has not been seen for many a year.

-Sad though it is that numerous buildings and entire streets have disappeared from Inverness over the years, there is still an abundance of information to be uncovered and to be put together in more panoramic street views of yesteryear – “a bit like piecing together a large jigsaw.”
+Sad though it is that numerous buildings and entire streets have disappeared from Inverness over the years, there is still an abundance of information to be uncovered and ultimately reproduced in these pen and ink drawings as a record of Inverness in a bygone era.

 Details on how to purchase prints from the Gordon Lynn Project can be obtained from the Print Shop page on this website.